opensupporter/osdi-docs/canvasses.md

 _[Back to top...](#)_

-### Scenario: Retrieving a collection of Canvass resources for a canvassing effort (GET)
+### Scenario: Retrieving a collection of Canvass resources for a Canvassing Effort (GET)

 Calling this endpoint allows consumers to see a efforts's canvass history.